 3- Host Thanksgiving.
 I know this is crazy for most people, but let’s face it, if you go to your sister-in-law’s every dish is going to be smothered in dairy, gluten, and who knows what else.
 Don’t spend your day terrified of eating- if you host you control everything.
 You can make a healthy and delicious Thanksgiving feast- just like we have- while sticking to a strict fertility diet!
 Check out my Thanksgiving recipe book- A Real Food Thanksgiving – which has over 25 fertility friendly recipes that are also Paleo, Keto, and (mostly) Whole30 compliant!
 Your guests will love them, I promise!

 4- If you can’t host, bring your own food (to share obviously).
 I suggest the protein stuffing in my recipe book and a dessert.
 That way you will have at least a main course that feels Thanksgiving-y and whatever your favorite dessert is (my pumpkin pie is delicious).
 Your family will be amazed that the dish your brought tastes so good and is so healthy!
 You can probably eat other things the host has like greens or salads.

 5- Do something else.
-I could never do this because I love turkey and my family doesn’t drive me crazy, BUT if your family drives you so crazy that you will be miserable no matter what- just skip it.
-Go hiking instead.
+I could never do this because I love turkey and my family doesn’t drive me crazy.
+BUT if your family drives you so crazy ,that you will be miserable no matter what- just skip it.
+Serve dinner at a local homeless shelter.
+Go hiking.
 Take a trip somewhere fun.
 Stay home and do a small feast with your honey and then make love.
-Make it your holiday.
+Make it YOUR holiday.
 Remember- this season – the season of “infertility” will not last forever.
-Eventually your baby will be with you and you will enjoy the holidays again.
+Eventually your baby will be with you and you will be a family for the holidays.

 The Roots of Thanksgiving